 St Mary’s in Exile is a vibrant, diverse community comprising people of many faiths and traditions.
-Over 500 community members participate in weekend liturgies, including people from a wide range of suburbs, coastal, regional and rural locations.
-The community regularly welcomes interstate and overseas visitors and over 1200 people maintain connection via our community’s eBulletin.
+Community members participate in weekend liturgies, including people from a wide range of suburbs, coastal, regional and rural locations.
+The community regularly welcomes interstate and overseas visitors and over 1200 people maintain connection via our community’s eNews.
 Spiritual and social events are also held throughout the year.
-The SMX community connects through participation in spiritual, social, pastoral care and social justice activities.

-Spiritual Practice – In addition to liturgies, community members can participate in meditation and mindfulness practice, spiritual retreats, community building activities, action for social justice, and discussion groups.
+In addition to liturgies, community members can participate in meditation and mindfulness practice, spiritual retreats, community building activities, action for social justice, and ‘Cluster’ groups.

-Social Justice – A key aspect of St Mary’s in Exile is the Community’s focus on social justice including commitment to Micah Projects and the relief of homelessness, support for organisations and individuals assisting refugees and asylum seekers, advocating on environmental and other social justice issues, and supporting programs that assist vulnerable people both locally and in other countries.
+A key aspect of St Mary’s in Exile is the community’s emphasis on social justice focusing on partnership with, and commitment to Micah Projects and the relief of homelessness, support for organisations and individuals assisting refugees and asylum seekers, advocating on environmental and other social justice issues, and supporting various programs that assist vulnerable people at home and in other countries.

 St Mary’s in Exile has a long affiliation with this group, with participants from the community meeting weekly for over 13 years.
 Initially held in St Mary’s Church, the group now gathers at the Merthyr Road Uniting Church.

 0401 684 782